Abarim Publications' online Biblical Greek Dictionary

 So no, in antiquity the head was not typically one's highest of most prominent part or even the part that guided and directed a person, but rather the part that turned like a dish antenna, looking for a signal to home in on.

 In both Hebrew and Greek, the head was one's most public feature and seat of the senses and public address.
 It constantly turned to where one's attentions were drawn or to where one was physically headed.
 As such, the head was one's most mobile and unstable constituent.
-Rather like the moon, which is the most mobile body in the heavenly sky.
+Rather like the moon, which is the most ambulant body in the heavenly sky.
 One's most intimate convictions comprise one's sun.
 Other people are stars.
 For a closer look at this, see our article on the noun νυξ (nux), meaning night.

 In the Beginning was the head